SiphuLangeni/tortus/README.md

 ## Developing tortus

-To install tortus, along with the tools you need for develop and run tests, run the followint in your virtualenv:
+To install tortus, along with the tools you need to develop and run tests, run the following in your virtualenv:

 ```bash
 $ pip install -e .[dev]